-If you’re thinking about getting a prefabricated metal building, you may not realize that you have the option to customize it by adding windows.
-Adding metal building windows to elevates it both aesthetically and in physical value.
+If you’re thinking about getting a pre-engineered metal building, you may not realize that you have the option to customize it by adding windows.
+Adding steel building windows to elevates it both aesthetically and in physical value.
 There are specially designed windows for steel buildings which we can supply along with your metal building kits from the best manufacturer brands around.

 Windows provide multiple benefits to prefab metal buildings.
 They both improve the exterior beauty of the building and help illuminate and ventilate the interior sections of the buildings.
 Natural light and ventilation can improve the internal atmosphere in your metal building.
 At the same time, the right number and placement of windows can also enhance the exterior look of your prefab steel structure.
 Windows can help to regulate internal building temperature in warm and cold weather.

 However, there are major limitations to these types of windows.
 They are often not as sturdy as regular windows because steel building windows do not have a sub-frame.
 Instead, they are attached directly to the external steel panel.
 The windows are screwed on directly to the metal sheathing, providing a weak connection that cannot withstand high winds without reinforcements.